 What is Baptism?

-Baptism is the application of water to an individual who has come to faith in Christ.
+Baptism is a purification ritual performed on someone who has come to faith in Christ.

 Where does the Bible teach us about this?